Guides

 The Multiplier Method

-The simplest starting point is to multiply your total flower and sundry costs by a fixed factor.
-In the UK market, the standard multipliers are:
+The quickest starting point is to multiply your total flower and sundry cost by a fixed factor.
+Across the UK trade, the common multipliers are:

 Arrangement Type Typical Multiplier